Emmaliate/zero_day/0x00-vagrant/README.md

 That is the simulated operating system.
 This project also necessitates installing git on the computer and pushing the files and folders to the appropriate github repository.

-The projeect is all about how to code in your local computer
+The projeect is all about how to code in your local computr